robmhoward/ExcelJsDocumentation/resources/workbook.md

 None

 ## Relationships
-The Workbook resource has the following relationships defined:
+The Workbook has the following relationships defined:

 | Relationship    | Type    |Description|Notes |
 |:----------------|:--------|:----------|:-----|